OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 A shout out here to Microsoft Visual Studio code for providing a solid web technology IDE based on their Monaco editor which is being used in developer focussed web apps.
 Plus a shout out to Google V8 browser core powered the initial desktop version of VS Code using Electron.

 These online IDEs, and other web development services including no/low code, still use servers, though they are largely abstracted away from the developers.
-And of course developers often manage their own servers for ownership or form more complex deployments.
-Servers typically run developer tooling and code platforms as an alternative to using a local workstation.
-Plus servers support the deployment build chain and runtime for both web pages API endpoints tha rich web apps require.
+And of course developers often manage their own servers for ownership or more complex deployments.
+These servers support the deployment build chain and runtime for both web pages API endpoints tha rich web apps require.
+Servers also typically run developer tooling and code platforms as an alternative to using a local workstation.

-But what if all this backend server complexity could also be done in-browser along side the frontend development?
+But what if this separate backend server complexity could also be included in-browser along side the frontend code?
 What would that even mean?
 What new features would be enabled?

 ![A web browser showing files, terminal and preview](/public/stackblitz.png "A full stack app running in a web browser")